 The river is an excellent place to see several species that are adapted, and endemic, to high altitude Andes rivers.

 The white capped Dipper is a small black and white bird that perches on boulders along the fast flowing rivers.
 (Another bird that likes fast flowing rivers and perches on boulders is the 'Black Phoebe')

 The Torrent Duck is sexually dimorphic, the male having a contrasting white head, the female being more rusty coloured.

 You can get a shuttle bus up to the ruins, however, the walk up goes along the river and through nice rainforest.
-Be warned, it is a steep climb, with lots of kids running down the stairs.
+Be warned, it is a steep climb, and the altitude will cause you to huff and puff.
+There may also be lots of kids running up and down the stairs.
 But if if you have time, it is worth for some of the wildlife.